UK stands with Ukraine, says David Lammy ahead of Trump-Putin summit

 “So today in Alaska is what I hope, we all hope to see, a first step towards serious negotiations.”

-At a VJ Day reception this week in the Downing Street garden, Prime Minister Sir Keir Starmer said Ukrainian President Volodymyr Zelensky was “fighting for the same values” as the British-backed Allies were during the Second World War.
+At a VJ Day reception this week in the Downing Street garden, Prime Minister Sir Keir Starmer said Mr Zelensky was “fighting for the same values” as the British-backed Allies were during the Second World War.